 In case the meeting summoned by such shareholders under paragraph four (4) is not constitute a quorum as prescribed in Article 30, the shareholders under paragraph four (4) shall jointly responsible to the Company for expenses incurred from such meeting.

 The Board of Directors shall summon a Shareholders’ Meeting by sending a notice to the shareholders not less than 7 days before the date of the meeting.
 The notice shall specify the place, date, time and agenda of the meeting and the subject matter to be submitted to the meeting together with appropriate details – specify clearly agenda that to acknowledge, or to approve, or to consider and also compose of the Board of Directors’ opinion.
-Such notice shall be published in a newspaper not less than 3 consecutive days in advance of the date of the meeting date at least 3 days
+Such notice shall be published in a newspaper or via electronic means, through the process which shall be in accordance with the applicable laws, not less than 3 consecutive days in advance of the date of the meeting date at least 3 days.

 The quorum of a Shareholders’ Meeting shall be either not less than 25 shareholders or proxies (if any) presented, or not less than half of the total number of shareholders, and the total number of shares altogether should not less than one-third of the total number of shares sold.